MinghuiChen43/awesome-deep-phenomena/README.md

 - ObjectNet: A large-scale bias-controlled dataset for pushing the limits of object recognition models. [[paper]](https://papers.nips.cc/paper/9142-objectnet-a-large-scale-bias-controlled-dataset-for-pushing-the-limits-of-object-recognition-models.pdf) [[dataset]](https://objectnet.dev/)
   - Barbu, A, Mayo, D, Alverio, J, Luo, W, Wang, C, Gutfreund, D, Tenenabum, JB, Katz, B. *NeurIPS 2019*
   - Digest: We collect a large real-world test set, ObjectNet, for object recognition with controls where object backgrounds, rotations, and imaging viewpoints are random.
 Most scientific experiments have controls, confounds which are removed from the data, to ensure that subjects cannot perform a task by exploiting trivial correlations in the data.

+- Your Classifier is Secretly an Energy Based Model and You Should Treat it Like One. [[paper]](https://arxiv.org/abs/1912.03263)
+  - Will Grathwohl, Kuan-Chieh Wang, Jörn-Henrik Jacobsen, David Duvenaud, Mohammad Norouzi, Kevin Swersky. *ICLR 2020*
+  - Digest: Within this framework, standard discriminative architectures may beused and the model can also be trained on unlabeled data.
+We demonstrate that energy based training of the joint distribution improves calibration, robustness, andout-of-distribution detection while also enabling our models to generate samplesrivaling the quality of recent GAN approaches.

 - When NAS Meets Robustness: In Search of Robust Architectures against Adversarial Attacks. [[paper]](https://arxiv.org/abs/1911.10695) [[code]](https://github.com/gmh14/RobNets)
   - Minghao Guo, Yuzhe Yang, Rui Xu, Ziwei Liu, Dahua Lin. *CVPR 2020*